 Thadius met and married Marie Freese (1918-1992) at Daytona Beach, FL, where they were both stationed during WW II.
-Their son, Thomas Royal (1950), said the only aunt or uncle he could recall being mentioned was Uncle Joel who probably was Jew.
+Their son, Thomas Royle (1950), said the only aunt or uncle he could recall being mentioned was Uncle Joel who probably was Jew.
 Tom is a runner like me, although a little younger and faster.
 I catch his name in Connecticut race results on the internet.
-Another internet article says he set a World Record by running a 2:27 marathon on a tread mill, but that pace is faster than he ran in a 5K.
-Brother Richard Dean (1946) lives in Las Vegas.
+Another internet article says he set a World Record by running a 2:37.1 marathon on a tread mill in 1981, but that pace is faster than he ran in a 5K.
+Brother Richard Dean (1946-2000) lived in Las Vegas.

 Frank and Ola were later to have three more children.
-The first, Lebert Eugene (1921-1921), has their second son to die very young.
-I know nothing of the second other than that he was buried with Lebert and his parents in the Acme, IN, Cemetery.
+The first, Lebert Eugene (1921-1921), died very young and is buried with his parents in the Acme, IN, Cemetery.
 Next was (Maxine) Mary Maxine (1924-1994).

 The last, Cletus James (1927-1988/9) has born four months premature due to a fall Ola took.
 She died three days later and her brother William Carr raised Cletus.
 Carmen recalls him being fed with an eye dropper.
 Carr adopted Cletus so he finished out his life, which ended when he drowned in the White River, as a Carr not a HITEN.

 In 1944 after many years of very close friendship Frank took Anna Mae Moore-Day-Smith as his second wife but they eventually divorced.